-tScheme serves organisations in the trust service provider sector, providing accreditation for the services they supply to consumers and organisations.
+tScheme serves organisations in the Trust-Service Provider sector, providing Approval for the services they supply to consumers and organisations.

 Formed in 2000, tScheme is a not-for-profit organisation that aims to improve levels of trust in digital economies.
 We provide an independent means of establishing and testing the trust of services to recognised standards. tScheme’s growth reflects the rapid growth of online services, particularly those which involve a need for trusted services.